-The Funds have adopted a distribution plan for A Class and C Class shares of the MLP & Energy Income Fund pursuant to Rule 12b-1 under the 1940 Act (the "12b-1 Plan").
-Under the 12b-1 Plan, each Fund pays a fee to the Distributor for distribution and/or shareholder services (the "Distribution and Servicing Fee") at an annual rate of 0.25% of the average daily NAV of the A Class shares, and 1.00% of the average daily NAV of the C Class shares.
+The Funds have adopted a distribution plan for A Class, C Class and, where applicable, T Class shares pursuant to Rule 12b-1 under the 1940 Act (the "12b-1 Plan").
+Under the 12b-1 Plan, each Fund pays a fee to the Distributor for distribution and/or shareholder services (the "Distribution and Servicing Fee") at an annual rate of 0.25% of the average daily NAV of the A Class shares, 1.00% of the average daily NAV of the T Class shares.
 The 12b-1 Plan provides that the Distributor may use all or any portion of such Distribution and Servicing Fee to finance any activity that is principally intended to result in the sale of Fund shares, subject to the terms of the 12b-1 Plan, or to provide certain shareholder services.
 For C Class shares, 0.25% of the 1.00% fee may be paid for the provision of shareholder services and the remaining amount will be used for distribution expenses.
 The 12b-1 Plan is intended to benefit the Funds by increasing their assets and thereby reducing the Funds' expense ratio.
+T Class Shares did not incur Rule 12b-1 fees during the fiscal year ended November 30, 2021, as the shares were not available for purchase.

-The following tables show the allocation of the Rule 12b-1 fees paid by the MLP & Energy Income Predecessor Fund during the fiscal year ended November 30, 2018:
+The following tables show the allocation of the Rule 12b-1 fees paid by the A Class and the C Class shares of the MLP & Pipeline and MLP & Energy Income Funds, and A Class Shares of the Global Renewables Infrastructure Fund and Global Energy Transition Fund during the fiscal year ended November 30, 2021: